scriptsharks/scriptsharks.source/docs/index.md

 ## News

+### 2022.08.24

+I added [Millenial Malware](/0x00 History/04 Millenial Malware/) to the history section.
+Spoiler: It's just so many worms, all over the place...

 ### 2022.08.23

 After considerable reader feedback, I've finally added the [ScriptSharks.com Origin Story](/0xFF About/FD Origins/).
 Check it out to learn about the site's history!